Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/senior-dev/tech-bites--concepts.md

 clippy https://www.mentalfloss.com/article/504767/tragic-life-clippy-worlds-most-hated-virtual-assistant
 close / destroy / terminate / dispose / release / free / delete / destruct / finalize / teardown / cleanup / shutdown / stop / end / abort / cancel / halt / kill / exit / quit / unload / dispose...
 code is the enemy = It can go wrong, and it needs maintenance.
 Write less code.
 Delete code.
 Don’t write code you don’t need https://opensource.com/article/17/5/30-best-practices-software-development-and-testing code quality = the only definition of quality in code that makes any sense is our ability to change the code.
-If it's easy to change, it's high quality; if it's hard to change, it's not. code quality https://blog.jim-nielsen.com/2024/easy-changes/ code reuse -- small focused modules = Make small focused modules for reusability and to make it possible to build larger more advanced things that are easier to reason about https://sindresorhus.com/blog/small-focused-modules code review https://www.linkedin.com/posts/ajgreenwell_code-reviews-have-unwritten-laws-i-had-activity-7239611908914319360-_MHW/ codebase -- type -- hobby
+If it's easy to change, it's high quality; if it's hard to change, it's not. code quality https://blog.jim-nielsen.com/2024/easy-changes/ code reuse -- DRY code reuse -- small focused modules = Make small focused modules for reusability and to make it possible to build larger more advanced things that are easier to reason about https://sindresorhus.com/blog/small-focused-modules code review https://www.linkedin.com/posts/ajgreenwell_code-reviews-have-unwritten-laws-i-had-activity-7239611908914319360-_MHW/ codebase -- type -- hobby